petershin/liferay-learn/docs/dxp/latest/en/using-search/developer-guide/search-headless-apis.md

 	-u "test@liferay.com:learn"
 ```

-The response returns much more details on the blog post:
+The response returns many more details on the blog post:

 ```bash
 {